Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 This fund tracks the FTSE 100 Index which is made up of the 100 largest companies by value listed in London.

-Its primary holdings include big names like Shell, AstraZeneca, HSBC, Unilever and BP - companies that are based in the UK but also operate internationally.
+Its primary holdings include mega corporations like Shell, AstraZeneca, HSBC, Unilever and BP.
+These companies are based in the UK but also operate internationally.
 This characteristic means the fund has more of an international focus than you might think and is less dependent on what’s going on in the UK economy.

 This fund provides a cheap and easy way to invest in the US stock market by tracking the popular S&P 500 Index.
-It will provide you access to the world’s most exciting companies like Microsoft, Apple, NVIDIA, Amazon and Facebook-owner Meta.
+It will provide you access to the world’s largest technology companies including Apple, NVIDIA, Microsoft, Amazon and Facebook-owner Meta.

 The fund has a 0.07% ongoing charge - so it’s a great low-cost way to gain exposure to the world’s largest stock market.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
 Overseas investments will be affected by movements in currency exchange rates.
 Investments in emerging markets can be more volatile than other more developed markets.
+This information is not a personal recommendation for any particular investment.
+There is a risk that the issuers of bonds may not be able to repay the money they have borrowed or make interest payments.
+When interest rates rise, bonds may fall in value.
+Rising interest rates may cause the value of your investment to fall.
 Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
-Select 50 is not a personal recommendation to buy or sell a fund.
-Before investing into a fund, please read the relevant key information document which contains important information about the fund.
-Eligibility to invest in a SIPP or ISA and tax treatment depends on personal circumstances and all tax rules may change in the future.
-Withdrawals from a SIPP will not normally be possible until you reach age 55 (57 from 2028).
-This information is not a personal recommendation for any particular investment.
+Tax treatment depends on individual circumstances and all tax rules may change in the future.
+Withdrawals from a pension product will not be possible until you reach age 55 (57 from 2028).
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article